FeiWang1119/examples/docs/neovim.md

 # clipboard doesn't work

-privide a clipboard tool like xclip for using system's clipboard.
+previde a clipboard tool like xclip for using system's clipboard.